 The Bottom Line

-If you’re learning how to trade options, the money pattern could potentially lead you to some hefty gains.
+If you’re learning how to trade options, the money pattern is a useful technical indicator that could potentially lead you to some hefty gains.
 Keep in mind, the money could be also used to signal when you may want to buy call options too.
 There’s two sides to the money pattern.
 Now, it’s going to take a lot of practice and learning how to recognize this pattern.
 Moreover, you’re going to need to learn a bit about options too.
 However, once you get these two things down pat, it won’t be rare for you to more than double your money.

 Jeff Bishop is lead trader at WeeklyMoneyMultiplier.com and widely recognized as the Mensa Trader.
 He runs short-term trading strategies, using stocks, options and leveraged ETFs.